iyeoda/ianyeo-com/blog/2024-12-15-digital-transformation-in-construction.md

 title: "Digital Transformation in Construction: A Practical Roadmap"
 date: "2024-12-15"
 category: "Digital Strategy"
-excerpt: "A step-by-step guide for construction leaders looking to drive digital transformation initiatives, based on real-world experience implementing technology solutions across 470+ enterprise customers."
+excerpt: "A step-by-step guide for construction leaders looking to drive digital transformation initiatives, based on real-world experience implementing technology solutions across 470 active organisations."
 ---

 # Digital Transformation in Construction: A Practical Roadmap

 Digital transformation in construction isn't just about adopting new technology—it's about fundamentally reimagining how work gets done.
-After implementing digital solutions across 470+ enterprise customers at Operance, I've developed a practical framework that construction leaders can use to drive successful transformation initiatives.
+During my tenure as CEO of Operance (2016-2025), I led the implementation of digital solutions across 470 active organisations, driving the company from £82K to £472K revenue (470% growth).
+Based on this experience, I've developed a practical framework that construction leaders can use to drive successful transformation initiatives.

 ## Understanding the Construction Industry's Digital Maturity